ietf-wg-cellar/matroska-specification/notes.md

 # Timestamps

 Historically, timestamps in Matroska were mistakenly called timecodes.
-The `Timestamp Element` was called Timecode, the `TimestampScale Element` was called TimecodeScale, the `TrackTimestampScale Element` was called TrackTimecodeScale, and the `ReferenceTimestamp Element` was called ReferenceTimeCode.
+The `Timestamp` element was called Timecode, the `TimestampScale` element was called TimecodeScale, the `TrackTimestampScale` element was called TrackTimecodeScale, and the `ReferenceTimestamp` element was called ReferenceTimeCode.

 ## Timestamp Ticks